cdktf/cdktf-provider-launchdarkly/docs/featureFlag.python.md

 The feature flag maintainer's 24 character alphanumeric team member ID.

-If not set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.
+`maintainer_team_key` cannot be set if `maintainer_id` is set.
+If neither is set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.17.0/docs/resources/feature_flag#maintainer_id FeatureFlag#maintainer_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.0/docs/resources/feature_flag#maintainer_id FeatureFlag#maintainer_id}

+---

+##### `maintainer_team_key`<sup>Optional</sup> <a name="maintainer_team_key" id="@cdktf/provider-launchdarkly.featureFlag.FeatureFlag.Initializer.parameter.maintainerTeamKey"></a>

+- *Type:* str

+The key of the associated team that maintains this feature flag. `maintainer_id` cannot be set if `maintainer_team_key` is set.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.0/docs/resources/feature_flag#maintainer_team_key FeatureFlag#maintainer_team_key}

 ---